 The philosophy behind this out-of-the-box addition to the sporty Aikon family is “the quicksilver fluidity of time” (hence the name “Mercury”), here represented by an unprecedented “free hand” system in which the central hour and minutes hands dangle freely, obscuring the correct reading of the time, until the wearer tilts his wrist into place to read the watch, when the hands return to their proper stations and point to the correct hour and minute.
 This unique display, which took three years for Maurice Lacroix to develop, uses two snail-cam mechanisms hidden under the openworked dial – one for hours, the other for minutes – and harnesses the natural forces of gravity to manipulate them.
 Price: $7,690.
 More detail on the Aikon Mercury here.

 Chronoswiss has never been afraid to express itself with bold colorways to match its equally recognizable regulator-focused designs.
-This year proved no exception to that rule with a number of electrifying looks, including a new option in the brand’s limited-edition series of Flying Grand Regulator Skeleton timepieces (click here to discover the 2018 edition) that combines baby-blue accents with apricot-orange hands.
-Produced in a run of only 30 watches, the new release is housed in a 44-mm stainless-steel case, with satin-brushed and polished finishes, composed of 21 parts.
+Its most recent releases have proved to be no exceptions, with a number of electrifying looks, including a a limited edition in its Flying Grand Regulator Skeleton series (click here to discover the 2018 edition) that combines baby-blue accents with apricot-orange hands.
+Produced in a run of only 30 watches, the 2019 release is housed in a 44-mm stainless-steel case, with satin-brushed and polished finishes, composed of 21 parts.
 The knurled finish on the sides and vintage-look onion crown, longtime Chronoswiss hallmarks, add to the case’s distinctive look.
 The silvered, openworked dial offers a glimpse of the watch’s mechanical heart.
 Inside the case is the manual-wound C.677S caliber, whose plates, bridges and gear wheels have been painstakingly skeletonized.
 On the dial side, the multi-level construction features funnel-type subdials for the hours and seconds, plus Poire Stuart hands that sweep over the main dial and subdials to indicate the hours, minutes and seconds.
 Price: $9,150.

 This article originally appeared in the December 2019 issue of WatchTime.